Cognitive Test. Trump. Biden. Campaign. Flashpoint.

-WASHINGTON (AP) — It doesn’t quite have the ring of “Morning in America” and “I Like Ike.”
+WASHINGTON — It doesn’t quite have the ring of “Morning in America” and “I Like Ike.”

 But the phrase “Person.
 Woman.
 Man.
 Camera.
 TV.” is getting an unlikely moment in the spotlight as President Donald Trump has taken a detour into the politics of dementia three months before the election.